sreenivasanac/namesmith/agentic_development_docs/project_design_plan/4_prd_agent_design.md

 - Outputs: `candidates: list[Candidate]` size ≥ `requested × oversample_factor` (e.g., 2–3x for headroom).
 - Method:
   - Prompt LLM with structured instructions to avoid hyphens/numbers unless requested; encourage pronounceable, short, brandable labels; include rationale briefly.
+  - LiteLLM calls the selected `generation_model` supplied by the API/job, so swapping vendors only requires a model string change.
   - Context assembly: merge `trends` (Entry A) and `company_examples` + prompt (Entry B) into concise bullets for the system prompt; dedupe overlapping tags and keep within token budget.
   - Generate label-first; TLD assignment may happen later based on `tlds` preferences and validity rules.
   - Capture prompt version in Langfuse; tag with rubric and model info.